jtlaurel/NBA-age-analysis/README.md

 For this experiment, we will attempt to see if there is a significant difference in the average performance level of a player between certain age groups.
 We can state the following:

-Null Hypothesis: There is NO difference in performance level for the relevant metrics between ages and age groups.
+Null Hypothesis: There is NO difference in the mean performance level for the relevant metrics between ages and age groups.
-Alternative Hypothesis: There IS a difference in performance level for the relevant metrics between ages and age groups.
+Alternative Hypothesis: There IS a difference in in the mean performance level for the relevant metrics between ages and age groups.

 ### Relevant Functions
 The following function slices data by age range and the desired statistic: